TheCommieAxolotl/pyotr/README.md

 </p>

 # Pyotr
-A tiny (> 2kb minified) HTTP wrapper with inbuilt routing and middleware support.
+A tiny (< 2kb gzipped) HTTP wrapper with inbuilt routing and middleware support.

 ## Use
 To instanciate a new Pyotr server, simply use `app`: